J-Ramalho/industRial/docs/2_toolbox.md

 #### six sigma

 `{SixSigma}` is a complete and robust R package.
 It provides many well tested functions in the area of quality and process improvement.
 We're presenting a full example with the gage r&R function in our MSA Case Study.
-As many other industrial packages, the `{SixSigma}` package is from before the `{tidyverse}` era and its plots have been not been developed with `{ggplot2}`.
-This makes integration in newer approaches harder.
+As many other industrial packages, the `{SixSigma}` package is from before the `{tidyverse}` era and its plots have not all been been developed with `{ggplot2}`.
+This sometimes makes integration in newer approaches a little bit harder.
 The data output is still nevertheless fully exploitable and very useful.
 The package is part of an excellent book with the same name published by @Cano2012.

 #### qcc